Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 ### <a name="step-1">Step 1: Equipping the Camera for Data Collection</a>

-We need to have a fixed aspect ratio so that you are sure to have the same size of images we have when you collect the data.
+You need to have a fixed aspect ratio so that you are sure to have the same size of images you have when you collect the data.
+This matters as we have trained our Deep Learning model on it and during the pick-and-place task we will take a screenshot of the game view to feed to the model.
+This screenshot needs to also have the same resolution than the images collected during the training.
 * **Action**: Select the `Game` view and select `Free Aspect`.
 Then select the **+**, with the message `Add new item` on it if you put your mouse over the + sign.
 For the Width select `650` and for the Height select `400`.
 A gif below shows you how to do it.

 <p align="center">